signalapp/ringrtc/BUILDING.md

 ## Working with the Code

 We use `rustfmt` to keep the rust code tidy.
+To install:

+    rustup toolchain install nightly-2020-03-15 --force

-In the `src/rust` directory, run the `format-code` script to format the code:
+To format the code, in the `src/rust` directory, run the `format-code` script:

     ./scripts/format-code